 - 4. Except as provided for elsewhere in these Terms and Conditions of Service, doctors shall on their first appointment in this grade be paid at the minimum point of the scale.
 Their incremental date shall be the date of taking up their appointment. - 5.
-Where doctors are appointed to a post in the associate specialist grade having already given substantive service in one or more posts in that grade or a higher grade (measured in terms of the current maximum rate of full-time basic salary), all such service shall be counted in determining their starting salary and incremental date. - 6.
+Where doctors are appointed to a post in the specialty doctor grade having already given substantive service in one or more posts in that grade, the staff grade or equivalent, or a higher grade (measured in terms of the current maximum rate of full-time basic salary), all such service shall be counted in determining their starting salary and incremental date. - 6.
 Employers may set basic salary at a higher incremental point to recognise non-NHS experience in the specialty at an equivalent level. - 7.
-Where doctors have held a regular appointment in the associate specialist grade or higher grade, all subsequent NHS employed locum service in the associate specialist grade (or higher grade) shall count towards incremental credit as though it had been service in a substantive post. - 8.
+Where doctors have held a regular appointment in the specialty doctor grade, the staff grade or equivalent, or higher grade, all subsequent NHS employed locum service in the specialty doctor grade (or higher grade) shall count towards incremental credit as though it had been service in a substantive post. - 8.
 All locum service in other cases of three or more continuous months' duration in the specialty doctor grade, the staff grade or equivalent, or a higher grade shall count towards incremental credit at the rate of one half on substantive appointment to that grade.
 Continuous locum service shall be taken to mean service as a locum in the employment of one or more NHS organisations uninterrupted by the tenure of a substantive appointment or by more than two weeks during which the doctor was not employed by the NHS. - 9.
-Where a doctor has been paid in their previous regular appointment in a lower grade (measured in terms of the current maximum rate of full-time basic salary) under a National Contract and Terms and Conditions of Service^{††} at a rate of salary higher than or equal to the rate at which they would (were it not for this provision) be paid on taking up their new appointment, then their starting salary in the new appointment shall be fixed at the point in the scale next above that previous rate, or at the maximum if that previous rate were higher.
+Where a doctor has been paid in their previous regular appointment in a lower grade (measured in terms of the current maximum rate of full-time basic salary) under a National Contract and Terms and Conditions of Service# at a rate of salary higher than or equal to the rate at which they would (were it not for this provision) be paid on taking up their new appointment, then their starting salary in the new appointment shall be fixed at the point in the scale next above that previous rate, or at the maximum if that previous rate were higher.

-^{††} NHS Hospital Medical and Dental Staff and Doctors in Public Health Medicine and the Community Health Service (England and Wales) Terms and Conditions of Service
+&lt;sup># Hospital Medical and Dental Staff and Doctors and Dentists in Public Health Medicine and the Community Health Service (Scotland) Terms and Conditions of Service.